L. E. J. as the late Ernie K-Doe

 On Ash Wednesday, all over Louisiana, Carnival lifted its joyous mantle, leaving Lent's ashen smudge in its place.
 At New Orleans Saint Louis Cathedral, business suits stood cheek-by-jowl with crimson capes and smeared-lipstick ladies awaiting priests dressed in the vestments of Sorrow putting The Sign of The Cross on their foreheads, with thumbs dipped in the ashes of last year's Palm Sunday palms.
 Outside, a soft rain washed The City.
 I have many doubts about theological things, but none whatsoever about this ceremony.
 To ashes we shall return.

 Lent is the strangest holiday in all the Christian calendar.
 Also the longest.
-Should you need reason to be suspicious of any religion's political powers, consider this fact: Carnival's pleasurable length shortens.
+Should you need reason to be suspicious of any religion's political powers, consider the fact: Carnival's pleasurable length shortens often, a result of the inaccurate Papal Calender.
 Lent's, by Canon Law, never does.

 * * *